Lately, a recurring question has come up with my construction clients regarding the comparison of Bluebeam® Revu® and PlanGrid.

 - Real-time updates and automatic file syncing

-Give Bluebeam Revu a spin with a FREE 30-day trial
+Try Bluebeam Revu with a FREE 30-day trial

 Bluebeam Revu is a smart, simple, project efficiency and collaboration solution for deign and construction professionals worldwide.